emmajanedrews/base-template/_posts/2017-12-05-help-me-make-this-holiday-season-bright-for-a-child-in-need.md

 {% include youtube.html %}

-Each year during the holiday season, my team and I participate in something we believe to be a truly worthy cause: Toys for Tots.&nbsp;
+Each year during the holiday season, my team and I participate in something we believe to be a truly worthy cause: Toys for Tots.

 Many of you are probably already familiar with this program.
 But if you aren’t, allow me to explain.

-**Toys for Tots is a program put on by the United States Marine Corps Reserve designed to collect and distribute toys to less fortunate children.**&nbsp;
+**Toys for Tots is a program put on by the United States Marine Corps Reserve designed to collect and distribute toys to less fortunate children.**

 My team and I want to make it easy for you to help.
 So if you’d like to contribute, all you have to do is collect a new, unwrapped toy and bring it by our office.
 We can even pick it up from you if you like.
 This program is a great way to give back.